 So far only a small number of computers in the same building had been linked together for communication purposes, but such as science and technology that a number of people were thinking about the possibilities of expanding the system exponentially.

-The main problem was that there were several different kinds of network at the time, all totally independent and incapable of being linked together.
+The main problem was that there were several different kinds of the network at the time, all totally independent and incapable of being linked together.
 A common form was needed.

 By the mid-70s the term internet had been coined, coming from the name ‘internetwork protocol’ which was effectively the method devised to enable different networks to communicate by Robert E Kahn and Vinton Cerf, two computer experts who collaborated on the project.

-By 1977 it had become possible for any two different networks to communicate and a demonstration was performed where three separate networks successfully communicated with each other for the first time, making it theoretically possible with more and more networks.
+By 1977 it had become possible for any two different networks to communicate and a demonstration was performed where three separate networks successfully communicated with each other for the first time, making it theoretically possible to more and more networks.

-As it became easier to communicate from network to network it became more common for universities to use it and in 1984 the University College London began using early internet instead of a transatlantic satellite link for conversations with America.
+As it became easier to communicate from network to network it became more common for universities to use it and in 1984 the University College London began using the early internet instead of a transatlantic satellite link for conversations with America.